 Introducing Göteborg (Gothenburg)

-Often caught in Stockholm’s shadow, gregarious Göteborg socks a mighty punch of its own.
-Some of the country’s finest talent hails from its streets, including music icons José González and Soundtrack of Our Lives.
-Ornate architecture lines its tram-rattled streets, grit-hip cafes hum with bonhomie, and must-sees include Scandinavia’s amusement park heavyweight, Liseberg.
+Though often caught in Stockholm’s shadow, gregarious, chilled-out Göteborg actually has greater appeal for many visitors (and resident Swedes) than the fast-paced capital.
+Some of the country’s finest talent hails from the streets of this cosmopolitan port, including music icons José González and Soundtrack of Our Lives.
+Neoclassical architecture lines its tram-rattled streets, grit-hip cafes hum with bonhomie, and there's always some cutting-edge art and architecture to grab your attention.

-From the Centralstationen at the northern end of town, shop-lined Östra Hamngatan leads southeast across one of Göteborg’s few 17th-century canals, through a verdant green Kungsparken (King’s Park) to the city’s ‘Champs Élysées’.
-The shop-lined ‘Avenyn’ culminates at the dramatic (and once scandalising) Poseidon fountain and Konstmuseet, one of many fine museums around town.
+From Centralstationen at the northern end of town, shop-lined Östra Hamngatan leads southeast across one of Göteborg’s few 17th-century canals, through verdant Kungsparken (King’s Park) to the city’s ‘Champs-Élysées’, the boutique- and upscale bar–lined ‘Avenyn’ boulevard.

-To the west, Vasastan, Haga and Linné districts buzz with creativity.
-Fashionistas design fair-trade threads, artists collaborate over mean espressos and street artists sex up forlorn facades.
+The waterfront abounds with all things nautical but nice, from ships, aquariums and sea-related museums to the freshest fish, and, to the west, the Vasastan, Haga and Linné districts buzz with creativity.
+Fashionistas design fair-trade threads, artists collaborate over mean espressos and street artists spice up forlorn facades.
 Stockholm may represent the ‘big time’, but many of the best ideas originate in this grassroots town.